GoogleChrome/developer.chrome.com/site/en/docs/crux/dashboard/index.md

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/uMyipuu95G78aQ7hdn9u.png", alt="Chrome 'Add search engine' dialog", width="600", height="422" %}

-After this, when you type `crux` and press `tab` in the search bar you will now be able to enter an origin, and Chrome will navigate to the preconfigured CrUX Dashboard.
+After this, when you type `crux` and press `tab` in the search bar you will now be able to enter an origin, and Chrome will navigate to the CrUX Dashboard for that origin.

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/O2sQwX4JwVRxcb24Mfw1.png", alt="Using a custom search engine in Chrome Omnibox", width="400", height="138" %}

 If you omit the protocol, HTTPS is assumed.
 Subdomains matter, for example `https://developers.google.com` and `https://www.google.com` are considered to be different origins.

-If your origin is not included in the CrUX dataset, there will be no data to display.
-There are over 15 million origins in the dataset, but the one you want may not have sufficient data to be included.

-Some common issues with origins are providing the wrong protocol, for example `http://` instead of `https://`, and omitting the subdomain when needed.
-Some websites include redirects, so if `http://example.com` redirects to `https://www.example.com`, then you should use the latter, which is the canonical version of the origin.
-As a rule of thumb, use whichever origin users see in the URL bar.

-If the origin exists, you'll be taken to the dashboard, populated with the CrUX data for this origin:
+If the origin exists in CrUX, you'll be taken to the dashboard, populated with the CrUX data for this origin:

 {% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/9vSp9trQYMwC5kw2DZPJ.png", alt="Example CrUX Dashboard", width="800", height="565" %}